andgordio/mockupless/docs/Courses/LayoutBasics/Core/form-controls.md

 One of the radio buttons can be selected by default with the `checked` attribute.

-You can make labels clickable with pairs of `id` and `for` attributes, the same way it works for checkboxes.
+You can make labels clickable with pairs of the `id` and the `for` attributes, as described the *Checkboxes* section above.

 ## **Dropdown**